Return to the PCRE2 index page.

 The pcre2_jit_stack_create() function creates a JIT stack.
 Its arguments are a starting size, a maximum size, and a general context (for memory allocation functions, or NULL for standard memory allocation).
 It returns a pointer to an opaque structure of type pcre2_jit_stack, or NULL if there is an error.
 The pcre2_jit_stack_free() function is used to free a stack that is no longer needed.
 If its argument is NULL, this function returns immediately, without doing anything.
 (For the technically minded: the address space is allocated by mmap or VirtualAlloc.)
 A maximum stack size of 512KiB to 1MiB should be more than enough for any pattern.

 The pcre2_jit_stack_assign() function specifies which stack JIT code should use.
 Its arguments are as follows:

 pcre2_match_context *mcontext pcre2_jit_callback callback void *dataThe first argument is a pointer to a match context.
 When this is subsequently passed to a matching function, its information determines which JIT stack is used.
+If this argument is NULL, the function returns immediately, without doing anything.
 There are three cases for the values of the other two options: